The asfalda project : a French FrameNet

 Welcome on the public web site of the ASFALDA project (ANR-12-CORD-023)

 The ASFALDA project started in october 2012, and ended in june 2016.
 It was funded by the Agence Nationale de la Recherche (ANR).
-It was coordinated by Marie Candito (Alpage team, Univ Paris Diderot / INRIA), the other partners are Ant'inno, CEA-List, LIF, LLF, MELODI.
+The involved partners are Alpage team (Univ Paris Diderot / INRIA), the other partners are Ant'inno, CEA-List, LIF (Aix-Marseille Univ.), LLF (Univ Paris Diderot), MELODI (IRIT).

 The project will contribute to the major challenge of the generalization of electronic content, and the subsequent need for sophisticated tools: